 - (a) 0096 Interfaces between ONL and ngVLA Site Buildings (NSB), specifying rack space, power and cooling requirements, and networking for the computing servers that will be installed in the NSB. - (b) 0101 The interface with MCL is an Application Program Interface (API) to the MCL libraries. - (c) 0109 Although the main communication path between the ONL subsystem and the PMN subsystem is through the scheduling blocks stored in the Proposal database, other interfaces may be needed, for instance to support Target of Opportunity use cases.
-These are TBD. - (d) 0112 The interface with the Offline SW Sub-element (OFF) is a streaming interface to send the data products resulting from the execution of scheduling blocks to the Archive. - (e) 0113 The interface with Data Stores (DST) consists mostly in database APIs (e.g., networked SQL interfaces). - (f) 0114 The interface with the Central Signal Processor (CSP) is used by the ONL software components to control the CSP.
+These are TBD. - (d) 0112 The interface with the Offline SW Sub-element (OFF) is a streaming interface to send the data products resulting from the execution of scheduling blocks to the Archive. - (e) 0113 The interface with Data Stores (DST) consists mostly in database APIs (e.g., networked SQL interfaces). - (f) 0114 The interface with the Central Signal Processor (CSP) is mostly a unidirectional streaming interface to transmit the CSP sub-band data to the CSP Backend Module.